-John Armah has experience with the subject through his Orios Group holding company founded to create wealth.
-The business growth strategist and award-winning entrepreneur reviewed with We Talk Biz about the development and positioning of startups for financing.
+John Armah has experience with the subject through his experiences in raising capital for companies.
+The business growth strategist and entrepreneur reviewed the development and positioning of startups for financing with We Talk Biz.

-“However, the most important question to any of these businesses is — whether seed, early or otherwise — are you investment-ready, and what is your ‘investment thesis?’” he said.
+“However, the most important question to any of these businesses is—whether seed, early or otherwise—are you investment-ready, and what is your ‘investment thesis’?”
+Armah said.

 - Is my model viable?

-- What is my market and its size – business to business, business to consumer or otherwise?
+- What is my market and its size—business to business, business to consumer, business to government or otherwise?